Simon Fraser Lodge Services

 We assist every resident with the management of their Comfort Fund so that they have an opportunity to continue to manage their own affairs to the extent that they are able.
 There is no charge for this service.

 Optional services that are user-paid include:

-Simon Fraser Lodge has a dentist who visits regularly and residents are encouraged to make use of this service.
-We also assist residents to make arrangements to visit their own dentists out in the community if that is preferred.
-The cost for this service is paid for by the user.
+Simon Fraser Lodge has a dentist who visits regularly at no additional cost and residents are encouraged to make use of this service.
+We also assist residents to make arrangements to visit their own dentists at their own expense if that is preferred.

 Foot care Nurse